-There are a lot of different technical terms being thrown around in the news at the moment.
+There are a lot of different technical terms being thrown around in the news about COVID-19 at the moment.
 Just as you think you finally understand something, a new word pops up that seems to complicate things further.
 Take a look at our coronavirus jargon buster to help you get to grips with pandemic terminology.

 ARDS: (acute respiratory distress syndrome); a syndrome is a known collection of symptoms.
 ARDS kills 30-40% of people who get it.
 It is estimated that 1% of people with coronavirus will get ARDS.

 Asymptomatic: this is when someone is infected with the virus, but does not get sick or show any symptoms at all.
 This has been predicted to be true for 30-50% of people who catch the current virus.
 Although they will not become ill, they are capable of passing it on to others.

 Coronavirus: a group of viruses that includes the virus causing the current pandemic, as well as those that cause the common cold.

 COVID-19: the name of the disease caused by the specific coronavirus that is causing the current pandemic.